blaasto

 Fertilizer comes in many forms and from many sources.
 There are organic materials such as manures and composts.
 There are non-organic materials such as "triple-15".
 There is abundant information on this topic o\n the internet, such as this from the University of Michigan

 Most fertilizers are rated on the amount of Nitrogen (N), Phosphorus (P), and Potassium (K) which they provide to a plant.
-In addition, there are other nutrients and minerals, often called micro-nutrrients or trace minerals which might be included in a particular fertilizer mixture or product.
+In addition, there are other nutrients and minerals, often called micro-nutrients or trace minerals which might be included in a particular fertilizer mixture or product.
 Some of these are Manganese, Boron, and Copper.
-Sulfur and Lime are probably not, strictly speakihng, fertilizers, but they can be used to affect soil quality and soil pH, which can alter the way that a plant is able to absorb other nutrients.
+Sulfur and Lime are probably not, strictly speaking, fertilizers, but they can be used to affect soil quality and soil pH, which can alter the way that a plant is able to absorb other nutrients.

 See: Lime